Rewind-to-Delete: Certified Machine Unlearning for Nonconvex Functions: Analyses

-in order to determine how well the model will generalize on unseen test data.
+Although practical algorithms typically minimize the empirical risk, the ultimate goal of learning is to minimize the population risk $F$, in order to determine how well the model will generalize on unseen test data.
 We leverage results from \cite{lei2021sharper} that relate the on-average stability bounds of algorithms on PL functions to their excess population risk.